B

 Non-Resistance: Brethren Value 7

-One of the hardest values, as Brethren, is this concept of non resistance.
-In our nation where we have a right to self defense, as promised in the Second Amendment, and a right to live peaceably.
-The idea of not meeting violence with violence, is very hard to grasp.
+One of the hardest values, for me as a Brethren, is this concept of non resistance.
+In our nation where we have a right to self defense in the Second Amendment, the idea of not meeting violence with violence, is very hard to grasp.
 The times we find self defense in the Scripture is when God commands it, or an earthly king gives permission (the Jewish feast of Purim).
 But how do we view this value?
-As hard as it to grasp, we must establish, briefly, a truth that...
+As hard as it to grasp, we must establish, briefly, a truth that is often missed in our American cu...

 Read post